 Reporting adverse events is important.
 It allows continuous safety monitoring of a veterinary medicinal product.
 Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder or its local representative or the national competent authority via the national reporting system.
 See the package leaflet for respective contact details.

-3.7 Use during pregnancy or lactation
+4.7 Use during pregnancy, lactation or lay

 The safety of dexmedetomidine has not been established during pregnancy and lactation in the target species.